slowernews/wisdom-tldr/README.md

 > *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41st law of power)*

-CHALLENGE: don't vow to the gatekeepers.
+HOWEVER, don't vow to the gatekeepers.

 <!-- Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 There is infinite opportunity right in front of you.
 You do not need them.
 You are choosing to do business with them as they are choosing to do business with you, making you both equals. -->